Case study

 1. Decode

-Read the framed JSON payload and convert it into trusted local state.
+Read the framed JSON payload and convert it into typed local state.

 protocol